SystemsApproach/private5g/arch.rst

 additional control instructions to the UE during the course of the session.

-Second, the user plane channel established during Step 4 is referred to as the *Default Bearer Service*, but additional channels can be established between the UE and Core-UP, each with a potentially different QCI value.
+Second, the user plane channel established during Step 4 is referred to as the *Default Bearer Service*, but additional channels can be established between the UE and Core-UP, each with a potentially different level of service.
 This might be done on an application-by-application basis, for example, under the control of the Mobile Core doing *Deep Packet Inspection* (DPI) on the traffic, looking for flows that require special treatment.

 .. _fig-per-hop:
 .. figure:: figures/Slide35.png